 Fundholders can make copies of previous grants by selecting the blue “Copy” button.
 This will create a new grant request with the same details as the previous grant recommendation.

 The grant status reflects where the grant is in the Foundation’s process.
-Request status means that the recommendation has been submitted.
-Paid status means the grant has been paid via ACH or mailed to the grantee.
+“Request” status means that the recommendation has been submitted.
+“Paid” status means the grant has been paid via ACH or mailed to the grantee.
 Please contact the Community Foundation if you have questions about the status of a grant.

 Recurring Grants lists any recurring grants associated with the fund.
 By selecting the individual recurring grant, the option to edit the recurring grant will appear on the right-hand side.